-To resolve these types of situations, we can edit the table by Right-click on the table definition and selecting the Edit..option from the context menu.
+To resolve these types of situations, we can edit the table.
+For this, Right-click on the table definition and select the Edit..option from the context menu.

 Once you select the Edit.. option, a new window called Edit tables will open.
 To alter or change the existing table, we have to navigate to Columns Tab.

-For example, if you want to add new columns then, Please select the first button (before scissors symbol) and add Column Name, Data Type, Precision (if required), Scale (if needed), If it is primary key then change the Key type to primary and checkmark the Not Null option (if your column doesn’t allow null values)
+For example, if you want to add new columns.
+Then, Please select the first button (before the scissors symbol) and add Column Name, Data Type, Precision (if required), Scale (if needed), If it is the primary key then change the Key type to primary and checkmark the Not Null option (if your column doesn’t allow null values)

 If you want to delete columns, then select the unwanted columns and click the scissors button.
 Here we are removing a few columns for the demonstration purpose.
 Once editing is complete, Click OK to close the Edit tables window

 From the below screenshot, you can see we successfully deleted the unwanted columns from our flat file source definition in Informatica.

-NOTE: We are removing the columns only from the Informatica Source Analyzer.
+NOTE: We are removing the columns only from the Source Analyzer.
 It will not reflect the underlying flat file.